blowdart/idunno.Bluesky/docs/posting.md

 ### <a name="postBuilder">Building facets with a PostBuilder</a>

-While you can rely on auto-detection, or create facets manually, and attach the to a `PostRecord`and call down into the lower levels of the library to create a post record another option is available, a `PostBuilder`.
+While you can rely on auto-detection, or create facets manually, and attach them to a `PostRecord` and call down into the lower levels of the library to create a post record another option is available, a `PostBuilder`.

 You can use the `PostBuilder` class to create facets, each facet has its own class which you can add to the `PostBuilder`.
 Each of these classes a parameter specific to the facet type, DIDs for mentions, strings for hashtags and URIs for links.
 They also have a text parameter, the text in a post you want the facet to apply to.